jharris1993/Test-Using-Raspberry-Pi-Documentation/hardware/computemodule/cmio-camera.md

 The supplied camera applications `raspivid` and `raspistill` have the -cs (--camselect) option to specify which camera should be used.

 If you are writing your own camera application based on the MMAL API you can use the MMAL_PARAMETER_CAMERA_NUM parameter to set the current camera.
-E.g.

-    ```
+E.g

     MMAL_PARAMETER_INT32_T camera_num = {{MMAL_PARAMETER_CAMERA_NUM, sizeof(camera_num)}, CAMERA_NUMBER};
     status = mmal_port_parameter_set(camera->control, &camera_num.hdr);
-    ```

 ## Advanced